aGuyNamedJonas/slim-redux-react/examples/simple-complex-containers/README.md

 Simple vs. Complex Containers
 =============================

-This example shows two different kinds of containers that are possible and suggested for `slim-redux-react`:
+This example shows two different kinds of containers that are possible and suggested for `slim-redux-react`.

+Not sure what I mean by "containers / container components" in this context?
+[It's a redux term](http://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components) for separating your components into two kinds: Components that just display stuff and call callbacks (view components) and components that usually don't have any visual output, but provide data and callbacks to a view component that they wrap (container components).

 ### Simple container components
 The simple container is just a component with direct access to a few subscriptions and change triggers: